brunohoske/TaskManager/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 Program that allows you to create tasks and manage them.

-This program was created with the main goal of practicing the fundamentals of OOP, CRUD, and connecting with MySQL.
+This program was created with the main goal of practicing the fundamentals of OOP, CRUD, and connection with MySQL.

 The program features a login screen allowing user registration and login.
 It also provides an option to save the user for auto-login.
 Tasks are separated for each user.